Managing crew fatigue

 What is fatigue?

-Fatigue is a state of weariness because of working for too long, working against your body clock, heavy physical or mental workload, insufficient rest or inadequate sleep.
-Fatigue can develop quickly, for example if you are doing heavy lifting.
-But it can also develop slowly, for example if you lose an hour of sleep a few nights in a row.
-The environment you work in and what you eat and drink can influence how quickly you start to suffer from fatigue.
+Fatigue is a state of weariness.
+It can develop quickly – for example, if you are doing heavy lifting.
+It can also develop slowly – for example, if you lose an hour of sleep a few nights in a row.

 What happens when you are fatigued?

 Generally, people need between 7-9 hours of sleep per night to perform adequately and effectively.
-Any less than this can be a problem.
-Most accidents caused by fatigue follow a lack of sleep or poor-quality sleep.
-Poor-quality sleep is when your sleep is disturbed, eg by light, noise, motion, alcohol or drugs.
+Any less than this can result in fatigue.
+Most accidents involving fatigue follow a lack of sleep or poor quality sleep.
+Poor quality sleep is when your sleep is disturbed by things like light, noise, motion, alcohol, drugs or stress.
 Fatigue can also accumulate when you do not get extra sleep to make up for lost sleep – sometimes referred to as a ‘sleep debt’.

 Body clock disruptions

-The maritime work environment is stressful on seafarers and can make fatigue from lack of sleep worse.
-Common environmental stressors on seafarers are cold, vibration, heat, noise and ship’s motion.
+The maritime work environment is stressful on crew and can make fatigue from lack of sleep worse.
+Common environmental stressors on crew are cold, vibration, heat, noise and vessel motion.

 Lifestyle and home